-Early in 2011 I realized that open source micro-controller boards had the potential to replace expensive commercial sensor units with cheap & cheerful DIY equivalents.
+Early in 2011 I realized that open source microcontroller boards had the potential to replace expensive commercial sensor units with cheap & cheerful DIY equivalents.
 In January 2014, I started this blog to record my attempt to build a simple flow sensor using an Arduino.
-The project has grown quite a bit since then, and my current goal is to create a robust underwater logging platform, from pre-assembled modules, which can be adapted to a variety of environmental monitoring applications.
+The project has grown quite a bit since then, and my current goal is to create a generic underwater logging platform which can be adapted for many different environmental monitoring applications.

-This ‘lowest common denominator’ approach means that any component in the build can be changed without requiring a significant re-write of the operating code.
+This ‘lowest common denominator’ approach means that any component in the build plan can be changed to suit the available parts without requiring a significant re-write of the operating code.
 My performance benchmark is at least one full year of operation on three AA batteries, and with that system as a foundation, I will build instruments that focus on a theme of water because of it’s crucial role sustaining us, and connecting everything we do to the natural world.

-It’s fantastic that anyone can learn enough to build something like this from scratch, and I hope that this blog is a useful contribution to the Makers movement; engaging people with environmental issues and giving them a chance to actively participate as citizen scientists.
+Anyone can learn to build something like this from scratch, and I hope that this blog is a useful contribution to the Makers movement; engaging people with environmental issues and giving them a chance to actively participate as citizen scientists.
 So if you want to start a project of your own, browse through my ongoing adventures from the place where it all started, and I hope something in there helps you out.
 There have been many successes and many failures along the way, and I still learn something new every day…

 With support from the National Geographic Society / Waitt Grants Program